void-rs/void/README.md

 save | ^x
 exit | Esc with nothing selected exit | ^c

+#### known bugs

+doesn't properly handle very long text. if you want to embed an essay, create a node that begins with `txt: ` and hit `^v` to open its contents.

+#### optional configuration

+setting the `LOGFILE` environment variable will allow you to log debugging info to a file.

+setting the `EDITOR` environment variable will allow you to specify which text editor is opened when hitting `^v` on a node whose name begins with `txt: `.  defaults to vim.

+#### notes

 This came about in the midst of an (ongoing) obsessive inquiry into a cluster of topics roughly related to "effectiveness" while stumbling